Why Feedback Cultures Fail — and What Systems Need Instead

 “Can the system hear, absorb, and change because of what it hears?”

-Most failed feedback cultures collapse for one (or more) of these reasons:
+Most failed feedback cultures collapse for one, or more than one, of these reasons:

 People can speak freely… and nothing happens.